mazi-project/guides/tech/source/accessPoint.rst

       netmask 255.255.255.0
       gateway 10.0.0.1

-Install DNSMASQ server
+Install dnsmasq server
 ----------------------
 Dnsmasq provides network infrastructure for small networks: DNS, DHCP and network boot

-Install DNSMASQ server package
+Install dnsmasq server package

 .. code-block:: bash

    sudo apt-get install dnsmasq

-Setup the DNSMASQ server
+Setup the dnsmasq server
 We set the range of the IPs that will be assigned to the clients

 .. code-block:: bash